maggiesteiner/HIV_DeepLearning/README.md

 ### Data Scripts

-These files were used for cleaning and formatting the raw data.
+This directory contains files which were used for cleaning and formatting the raw data.

 `NNRTI_stanford.csv`, `NRTI_stanford.csv`, and `PI_stanford.csv` are raw data files downloaded from the Stanford database.